ECCC-MSC/open-data/canada.ca_upcoming/faq/readme_en.md

 If you wish to be advise of any update, we recommend you to subscribe to the mailing list through :

 http://lists.ec.gc.ca/cgi-bin/mailman/listinfo/geomet-info

+## Can I have rainfall amount data?

+The estimate for snow mass is likely valid over soil only.
+SNOD is available as an aggregated value but SDEN is available only for the soil fraction.
+The product SNOD x SDEN x factor for units likely provides the best estimate currently available for SWE.
+Be aware that DN from the soil fraction may or may not be representative of DN for the other surface types.

+Hence, the micro equation for the calculation of the SWE in mm (equivalent to kg/m2) from the absolute density SDEN and the thickness SNOD is:

+    If the thickness is given in "cm" and SDEN in "kg/m3", what we have at the operations then :

+SWE = (SNOD * SDEN) / 100 -- SWE is in mm (or kg/m2, it is the equivalent for water)

+    If the thickness is given in "m" and SDEN in "kg/m3":

+SWE = SNOD * SDEN -- SWE is in mm (kg/2)

 ## What is the datum of model X?